onap/doc/docs/guides/onap-user/design/pre-onboarding/index.rst

 These steps are performed outside SDC.

 **Prerequisites:** Obtain Heat/ENV files and other files required for onboarding.
-The requirements are found in the following document.
+The requirements are found in the following document: ONAP VNF Requirements -> Heat Requirements.

-:ref:`Heat requirements<onap-vnfrqts-requirements:heat_requirements>`
+.. warning:: ONAP VNF Requirements (vnfrqts) are no longer maintained!

 #.
 Put the Heat, ENV, nested Heat, and other files used by get-file in templates
    in a directory on a host, which supports python.